-Together with our sister organisation AACH (American Academy on Communication in Healthcare), EACH is proud to organise the annual International Conferences on Communication in Healthcare (ICCH).
-In the even years, EACH is the main organiser for the ICCH in Europe and in the odd years, AACH is the main organiser for the ICCH in the USA/Canada.
+Together with our sister organisation ACH (Academy on Communication in Healthcare), EACH is proud to organise the annual International Conferences on Communication in Healthcare (ICCH).
+In the even years, EACH is the main organiser for the ICCH in Europe and in the odd years, ACH is the main organiser for the ICCH in the USA/Canada.
 Over 600 participants attended the last highly successful EACH-organised conference in Amsterdam in 2014 and in St Andrews in 2012 again over 600 people attended from 43 countries worldwide.

 Please click here for information about our forthcoming conferences and also information about previous conferences.